-Students should report alleged sexual harassment to a teacher, counselor, or administrator.
+\\Students should report alleged sexual harassment to a teacher, counselor, or administrator.
+Any situation involving sexual harassment or assault could result in the involvement of law enforcement.

 The General Assembly of Georgia requires that this code of conduct include language encouraging parents and guardians to inform their children of the consequences, including potential criminal penalties, of underage sexual conduct and crimes for which a minor can be tried as an adult.